VoxelPrismatic/darkercord/README.md

 # UNINSTALLATION ;\[
 *Any scripts require you to download the ZIP archive of the repo.
 Please extract it too.

-*These scripts do not uninstall DARKERcord, but instead prevents the theme from loading.
 ### Windows
 *You may also run `script/rem-win.bat`
 1. Go into `%APPDATA%\discord\0.0.306\modules\discord_utils\`